Ichimonji10/impedimenta/ansible/physical/roles/nginx/README.md

 Variables:

-* `nginx_ssl_files`: Optional.
-If omitted, certain tasks are skipped.
-A list of paths to local SSL certificates and certificate keys.
-These files are installed in `/etc/nginx/ssl`.
+* `nginx_ssl_domains`: A list of dicts, where each dict has the following
+  keys:

+  * domain: The domain for which SSL certificates are being installed, e.g.
+    `example.com`.
+  * crt: The .crt file to install for this domain.
+  * key: The .key file to install for this domain.

 * `syncthing_password`: Optional.
 If omitted, certain tasks are skipped.
 A password to use when setting the htpasswd file for https://syncthing.ichimonji10.name.